 People love their pets and we treat them as if they’re members of the family.
+Pets obviously would get more attention when compares to strays.
+On the contrary, if a stray were to bite, we call a dog-bite lawyer from places like Nehora Law Firm to deal with the proceedings.
 When a pet passes, it can be a very dark time in our lives.
 The loss of a pet often times feels like the loss of a close relative and is likely to affect both physical and mental health.
 Researchers from the University of Hawaii’s animal science department did a study to determine the level of grief and stress that a pet owner experiences when a pet dies.
 The veterinary clinic interviewed 106 pet owners and found that 52 percent had lost one or more pets from natural causes and 37 percent had lost a pet to euthanasia.
 Although many pet owners experience great grief when a pet dies, about 30 percent reported grief that lasted six months or longer.
 Severe grief that resulted in major life disruption was not as common however; it was estimated to have been experienced by as high as 12 percent of those studied.
 Although the loss of a pet if often times life altering, it is not always recognized by friends, acquaintances, or co-workers.
 Because the loss of pet doesn’t always get treated as a significant or authentic occasion for grieving, people may not always know how to cope with their loss or a friend’s loss.

 When your pet dies